Dvir-Segal/DiGraph/README.md

 The graph contains a data structure of a dictionary in a dictionary: the keys in the external dict are sources nodes keys, Every value is a pair (tuple) of (dest: weight), of an edge.

-## Don't miss our rich documents!!
-In this projects DOCS directory.
+## Don't miss our rich documentary! in " ... | pydocs" pages here in the Wiki.
-## Has this graphs whole functions described.

 **This project's weighted directed graph functions include:**